SArpnt/bytebeat-composer/README.md

 originally forked from [StephanShi's website](https://github.com/SthephanShinkufag/bytebeat-composer) to fix bugs and add features, now maintained independently with different codebases.

-afaik this was the first bytebeat program that didn't have any bugs (the two common ones are being unable to access functions like `escape`, and editing strings like `"sin"`)
+afaik this was the first bytebeat program that didn't have any major playback bugs (the two common ones are being unable to access functions like `escape`, and editing strings like `"sin"`)
 this program also works well with storing persistent variables, in this example `b` is used to store persistent variables
 ```js
 this.b??={a:0,b:0}, // this, window, and globalThis are all the same in this context